Chapter 6 Programming

 As PEP8 is well established and conforming somewhat automated, here I reiterate and make a few suggestions:

-• Class names should use PascalCase
+- Class names should use

-• Functions, classes, and methods should also contain a docstring
+attribute, preferably at the top of the file - Functions, classes, and methods should also contain a docstring

-• Docstrings should be formatted to the Numpy style
+- Docstrings should be formatted to the Numpy style

-• Format comments in sentence case, and use comments to explain the functionality (not syntax)
+- Format comments in sentence case, and use comments to explain the functionality (not syntax)

-• Decide whether procedural, functional, or object-oriented programming best suite your task (Section ??)
+- Decide whether procedural, functional, or object-oriented programming best suite your task (Section ??)

-• Avoid editing code for each use – supply a command-line interface (Section 6.3) if argument parameters are needed
+- Avoid editing code for each use – supply a command-line interface (Section 6.3) if argument parameters are needed

 6.3 Command Line Interface